Ki Teitzei: Deuteronomy chapter 21

 Paralleling the "double portion" to be inherited by the firstborn son according to Deuteronomy 21:17, in his last testament, Jacob told Joseph, "I give you one portion more than your brothers."

-The punishment of being stoned outside the city, prescribed in Deuteronomy 21:21 for a stubborn and rebellious son who is unmoved by discipline, was also the punishment prescribed for blaspheming the name of the Lord in Leviticus 24:16,23.
-The Jamieson-Fausset-Brown Bible Commentary suggests that "parents are considered God's representatives and invested with a portion of his authority over their children" and therefore refusal to obey the voice of one's father or mother, when they have chastened one, is akin to refusal to honor the name of God.
-Proverbs 23:20 uses the same words, "a glutton and a drunkard," as Deuteronomy 21:20, which Proverbs 23:22 links to the need for obedience to and respect for one's parents: "Listen to your father who begot you, and do not despise your mother when she is old."
+The punishment of being stoned outside the city, prescribed in Deuteronomy 21:21 for a stubborn and rebellious son who is unmoved by discipline, was also the punishment prescribed for blasphemy toward the name of the Lord in Leviticus 24:16 and 23.
+The Jamieson-Fausset-Brown Bible Commentary suggests that "parents are considered God's representatives and invested with a portion of his authority over their children", and, therefore, refusal to obey the voice of one's parents, when they have chastened one, is akin to refusal to honor the name of God.
+Proverbs 23:20 uses the same words—"a glutton and a drunkard"—as Deuteronomy 21:20, which Proverbs 23:22 links to the need for obedience to and respect for one's parents: "Listen to your father who begot you, and do not despise your mother when she is old."

 Deuteronomy chapter 22

-The instruction in Exodus 23:5 that parallels Deuteronomy 22:4 states that the duty to restore a fallen donkey or ox applies to one's enemy's animals as well as to one's brother's.
+The instruction in Exodus 23:5, which parallels Deuteronomy 22:4, states that the duty to restore a fallen donkey or ox applies to one's enemy's animals as well as to one's brother's.

 Deuteronomy chapter 23

 Deuteronomy 23:4 recalls the Moabites' refusal to meet the Israelites with bread and water.
 Deuteronomy 2:27–30 records the Israelites' request for safe passage and supplies through the land of the Moabites.
-Genesis 19:37–38 first mention of the Moabites, reporting that they descended from Lot.
+Genesis 19:37–38 is the first mention of the Moabites, reporting that they descended from Lot.
 Their exclusion in Deuteronomy 23:3 from the Israelite congregation, "to their tenth generation, shall they not enter into the congregation of the Lord forever," was apparently understood as in force in Nehemiah's time (more than ten generations from the occupation of Canaan).
-The text of Deuteronomy 23:4 was read in Nehemiah 13:1–2 when the post-exilic Temple was rededicated.
+The text of Deuteronomy 23:4 was read in Nehemiah 13:1–2 when the post-exilic Second Temple was dedicated.

 In Jeremiah 15:10, the prophet said that he had "neither lent for interest, nor have men lent to [him] for interest" in violation of Deuteronomy 23:19–20.

 Deuteronomy chapter 24

-Deuteronomy 24:6, 10–13, and 17 regulate creditors’ seizing of collateral pledged in exchange for loans.
+Deuteronomy 24:6, 10–13, and 17 regulate creditors' seizing of collateral pledged in exchange for loans.
 Looking from the other side of the transaction, Proverbs 6:1–5; 11:15; 17:18; 22:26–27; and 27:13 counsel against making pledges.
-Both sets of texts thus indicate the misfortune that creditors must have inflicted on borrowers and sureties in Biblical times.
-Related property discussions appear at Exodus 22:6–7 (property left in trust); Nehemiah 5:3–5 (pawning, borrowing against collateral), Proverbs 20:16; 27:13 (seizing collateral); and Amos 2:8 (seized collateral).
+Both sets of texts thus indicate the misfortune that creditors must have inflicted on borrowers and sureties in the Hebrew Biblical era.
+Related property discussions appear in Exodus 22:6–7 (property left in trust); Nehemiah 5:3–5 (pawning, borrowing against collateral); Proverbs 20:16 (seizing collateral); and Amos 2:8 (seized collateral).